Durham Area Ultrasound Programs

 While there are limited options in the Durham area for prospective ultrasound students, one school in the vicinity does offer a couple of program options.
 Learn about the required classes and clinical work at the college, and check out a table of stats for the institution.
 There's information on costs, campus setting, enrollment numbers and more.
 The article also includes a few details on other area school options.

-- Johnston Community College (JCC) in Smithfield, North Carolina, is about 60 miles and an hour's drive from Durham's downtown district.
+- Johnston Community College (JCC) in Smithfield, North Carolina, is nearly 46 miles from Durham's downtown district.
 The school features two ultrasound associate's programs that prepare graduates for work in medical and educational settings.

 To find out more about the profiled school, review the table below.
 It has information that can help you decide if the college suits your academic needs as well as the needs of your wallet.